Open House Festival

 Our Gardens are open daily, all year round from 7am to dusk.

-Entry to the grade-I listed 18th century villa: the ticket includes a free explorer map and an audio-guide (adult and children's guides available).
+Entry to the grade-I listed 18th century villa: the ticket includes an audio-guide (adult and children's guides available).

 Black Chiswick through History is an ongoing community research project which aims to look more deeply at our collections.